An episode about foods in season in June in the UK.

 In this episode - Foods in season in June

-In this episode, Joanne discusses the benefits of eating seasonal foods, and then runs through a list of foods in season in June in the UK, and offers tips for getting children to try each of them.
+Joanne runs through a list of June seasonal foods - fruits and vegetables which are in season in the UK in June, and offers tips for getting children to try each of them.
 There is also a short list of tropical imports that are currently in season.

 This will be useful if you want to increase your intake of seasonal fruits and vegetables, and want some ideas for helping to build your child's familiarity with them, whether they eat the end result or not!